apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/030-configuring-connections-on-linux-and-mac-os-x.md

   * `odbcinst.ini`
   * `mapr.drillodbc.ini`

-You can locate the configuration files in your home directory, or in` /opt/mapr/drillobdc/Setup`.
+You can locate the configuration in `/opt/mapr/drillobdc/Setup`.

 {% include startnote.html %}The installer for the Mac OS X version of the driver creates a sample User DSN that some driver managers use in ~/Library/ODBC/odbc.ini and ~/.odbc.ini.{% include endnote.html %}

 To configure an ODBC connection for Linux or Mac OS X, complete the following
 steps:

-  * Step 1: Set Evironment Variables (Linux only)
+  * Step 1: Set Environment Variables (Linux only)
   * Step 2: Define the ODBC Data Sources in odbc.ini
   * Step 3: (Optional) Define the ODBC Driver in odbcinst.ini
   * Step 4: Configure the MapR Drill ODBC Driver

-Once you have completed the required steps, refer to [Testing the ODBC Connection on Linux and Mac OS X]({{ site.baseurl }}/docs/testing-the-odbc-connection).

 ## Sample Configuration Files

 The driver installation contains sample configuration files in the ~/`Setup` directory that you can use as a reference.

-The sample files appear in the directory listings by default because the filenames do not begin with a (.)
-Filenames that begin with a (.) are hidden.
-If the default location is used for `odbc.ini` and `odbcinst.ini`, file names must begin with a period (.).
-For `mapr.drillodbc.ini`, the file name must begin with a (.) and must reside in your home directory.

-If the configuration files do not already exist in your home directory, copy the sample configuration files to that directory and rename them.
+If the configuration files do not already exist in your home directory, copy the sample configuration files to that directory and rename them as hidden files:

+* .mapr.drillodbc.ini
+* .odbc.ini
+* .odbcinst.ini

 If the configuration files already exist in your home directory, you can use the sample configuration files as a guide for modifying the existing configuration files.

 ----------

-## Step 1: Set Evironment Variables (Linux only)
+## Step 1: Set Environment Variables (Linux only)

-You must set the following environment variables to point to the` odbc.ini` and `mapr.drillodbc.ini `configuration files, respectively:
+Set the following environment variables to point to the` odbc.ini` and `mapr.drillodbc.ini `configuration files, respectively:

   * `ODBCINI` (point to `odbc.ini`)